KulunuOS/AUT.700-E4/README.md

 $ source install/setup.bash
 $ ros2 launch walking_actor cam_world.launch.py
 ```
 At this point if you have done everything correctly the ros package should launch and display as below.
-Press **cntrl + c** ti kill the simulation.
+Press **cntrl + c** to kill the simulation.

 ![](assets/actor.gif)